BruhMcpe/ankelom/README.md

 - Port forwarding through your uncle’s 2009 router?

 **Ankelom** is like Realms, but built by someone who actually gives a damn.
 Less setup, more play.
 All FOSS.
-No corporate BS.
+No corporate Bullshit.

 ---